shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 > Note: "main" is the default branch name.
 You may see older versions of git using "master" as the default branch name.
 For CSCI211, it is fine if you do all of your work on the main branch.<br>

 9. Visit your CSCI211 GitHub repo in a web browser and confirm that your changes have been added to your remote repo (reload the page if necessary).
 You should be able to see your changes in the README.md file.
 You can also click on the "commits" button (below the green "< > Code" button) to see the history of all the commits to this repository, organized by date.
-The README.md file should look something like this:
+The README.md file should look something like this (if the README contains other information as well, that is fine):

 ![README example](/assets/CSCI211-README-Example.png)